grucloud/grucloud/examples/starhackit/eks-lean/README.md

 Configuration for the K8s resources is located at [configK8s.js](https://raw.githubusercontent.com/grucloud/grucloud/main/examples/starhackit/eks-lean/configK8s.js)

-> When the backend container is changed to another backend, do not forget to change target group health check in **configAWS.js**
+> When the backend container is changed to another backend, do not forget to change the target group health check in **configAWS.js**

 ### GruCloud workflow